Loading…

 Christina Whalen PhD

-Head of Research and Instructional Design, Moozoom
+Head of Research and Instructional Design, moozoom

 Dr. Christina Whalen, Ph.D., BCBA-D, is a psychologist and behavior analyst specializing in Social-Emotional Learning (SEL), diversity, and inclusive curriculum design.
 With over 20 years of experience, she has led the development of evidence-based, culturally responsive SEL programs...
 Read More →